When Does Firing Meet The Definition Of Wrongful Termination?

-My 10-plus years of experience representing employers can be an asset in your case if I represent you in a wrongful termination claim.
+My 15 years of experience representing employers can be an asset in your case if I represent you in a wrongful termination claim.
 I understand the defense tactics your employer may use to avoid legal trouble and financial losses after you have been fired and bring a lawsuit.

 Examples Of Wrongful Termination